Coles Price Drop Class Action

 What’s next?

-GMP Law will continue to investigate the claims, gather evidence, and prepare for potential legal proceedings against Coles.
+GMP Law will continue to investigate the claims, gather evidence, and prepare for legal proceedings against Coles.
 The firm will also monitor the progress of the ACCC’s Supermarkets Inquiry, which is set to provide a final report by February 28, 2025.

 Are you eligible for compensation?